gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 Epictetus said: "Did I not tell you that you would break it?"

 This story may not be true.
-But it is the most Epictetan story ever told — because it captures the one thing that Epictetus believed with absolute, unshakeable conviction:
+But it is the most Epictetan story ever told, because it captures the one thing that Epictetus believed with absolute, unshakeable conviction: